-- b.
-Topics from this document under Continuing Education. - c.
-The OIP Committee reserves the right to reject education that does not appear to be from a qualified source or appears duplicative when considering this provision. - i.
-One hundred fifty (150) hours minimum of supervised intervention experience including: - Seventy-five (75) hours minimum of supervised direct intervention contact with offenders. - A minimum of seventy-five (75) hours of supervised education and/or experience that is directly related to counseling, assessing, or providing intervention to DV offenders and/or victims, as well as working with, or receiving training from, domestic violence victim advocacy programs.
+- 3. One hundred fifty (150) hours minimum of supervised intervention experience including: - a.
+Seventy-five (75) hours minimum of supervised direct intervention contact with DV offenders; and - b.
+A minimum of seventy-five (75) hours of supervised education and/or experience that is directly related to counseling, assessing, or providing intervention to DV offenders and/or victims, as well as working with, or receiving training from, domestic violence victim advocacy programs.